Feeling stuck in life? Try a little P.E.A.C.E.

 BETWEEN 6–10 AM:

-How I move: Go for a hike around the block positively taking in the sights, sounds, and smells; Shower with a cold rinse at the end to boost circulation; Vigorously massage my face and body with Kapha oil to boost circulation and energy; Dance while doing household tasks (with the help of the Happier Mom Task Tracker) or do a simple pulsing grounding exercise; Run errands; Sing
+How I move: Have an enjoyable and grounding workout on my recumbent exercise bike; Vigorously massage my face and body with Kapha oil to boost circulation and energy; Shower with a cold rinse at the end to boost circulation; Do household tasks (with the help of the Happier Mom Task Tracker); Run errands; Sing

-What I drink: Green tea for focus and detoxification
+What I drink: Jasmine green tea for detox support, focus, and gentle calm

 How I sit: Cross-legged (promotes grounding/body awareness)